 Dr Alice Little is a Research Fellow in the Music Faculty, with responsibility for the Anthony Baines Project at the Bate Collection.
 She is also a Junior Research Fellow in Muisc/History at Corpus Christi College and a Humanities Knowledge Exchange Fellow.

 Alice's research focuses on collectors and collections of music and musical instruments.
 Her DPhil focused on the tunebooks of J. B. Malchair (1730-1812) and her MSc on the musical instruments collected by Percy Manning (1870-1917).
-You can read more about Anthony Baines and the document archive he left to the Bate in Alice's catalogue of the archive, which will be published in 2021.
+You can read more about Anthony Baines and the document archive he left to the Bate in Alice's catalogue of the archive, which has been published and is available here.

 The Anthony Baines Archive at the Bate Collection of Musical Instruments contains detailed research and historical documents on a wide range of subjects, including how various musical instruments were made, the history of orchestras and their instruments, and the development of the discipline of organology (the study of musical instruments) in the period after the Second World War.